Skip to main content

 GINA’s protections extend to the genetic information of spouses and other family members.
 This becomes particularly relevant when a wellness program is open to an employee’s spouse.
 An employer may offer an incentive to an employee if their spouse participates in the wellness program and provides information about their own past or current health status.
 This is because a spouse’s health status is not considered the employee’s genetic information.

 However, the employer cannot offer an incentive for the spouse to provide their own genetic information, including their family medical history.
-The rules create a clear distinction between general and protected genetic information.
+The rules create a clear distinction between general health information and protected genetic information.
 The table below outlines these distinctions, clarifying what information can be incentivized when a spouse participates in a wellness program.

 Incentive Eligibility for Spousal Participation in Wellness Programs